USS President (1800): Armament

 President's nominal rating was that of a 44-gun ship.
-However, she usually carried over 50 guns.
+However, she usually carried over 50 guns. and was pierced for 64.
 During her service in the War of 1812, President was armed with a battery of 55 guns: thirty-two 24-pounder (10.9 kg) cannon, twenty-two 42-pounder (19 kg) carronades, and one 18-pounder (8 kg) long gun.

 During her Royal Navy service as HMS President, she was initially rated at 50 guns, although she was at this stage armed with 60 cannons—thirty 24-pounder guns (10.9 kg) on the upper deck, twenty-eight 42-pounder (19 kg) carronades on the spar deck, plus two more 24-pounder guns on the forecastle.
 In February 1817, she was again re-rated, this time to 60 guns.

 Unlike modern Navy vessels, ships of this era had no permanent battery of guns.
 Guns were portable and were often exchanged between ships as situations warranted.
 Each commanding officer modified his vessel's armaments to his liking, taking into consideration factors such as the overall tonnage of cargo, complement of personnel aboard, and planned routes to be sailed.
-Consequently, a vessel's armament would change often during its career; records of the changes were not generally kept.
+Consequently, a vessel's armament would change often during its career; permanent records of the changes were not generally kept.

 Quasi and First Barbary Wars

 President launched on 10 April 1800—the last of the original six frigates to do so.
 After her fitting out, she departed for Guadeloupe on 5 August with Captain Thomas Truxtun in command.
+She departed Sandy Hook on 5 September.
+On 16 September she recaptured British ship "Ruth" from a French privateer (24°50′N 62°25′W) that had captured her the day before.
+On 16 October she detained and sent into St. Kitts schooner "Little George" without papers, but flying a Swedish flag, to determine ownership.
 She conducted routine patrols during the latter part of the Quasi-War and made several recaptures of American merchant ships.
 Nevertheless, her service in this period was uneventful.
-She returned to the United States in March, after a peace treaty with France was ratified on 3 February 1801.
+She returned to the United States sighting the Cape Henry Lighthouse on 16 February, and was in Hampton Roads on 17 February. after a peace treaty with France was ratified on 3 February 1801.

 During the Quasi-War, the United States paid tribute to the Barbary States to ensure that they would not seize or harass American merchant ships.
 In 1801 Yusuf Karamanli of Tripoli, dissatisfied with the amount of tribute in comparison to that paid to Algiers, demanded an immediate payment of $250,000.
 Thomas Jefferson responded by sending a squadron of warships to protect American merchant ships in the Mediterranean and to pursue peace with the Barbary States.